Here are the top 16. There’s no such thing as a silly question!

 Can I Give Milk To My Kitten?

 Cows milk causes upset stomachs and diarrhoea due to lactose intolerance.
-Older cats can often tolerate it in small amounts, but it still isn’t a good idea.
+Older cats can often tolerate milk in small amounts as a treat.

 Why Do Cats Have Whiskers?